rjcc/Tidy_Data_Coursera_JH_DataSci/CodeBook.md

-The Codebook describes the variables and relevant transformations for the data cleaning project.
+The Codebook describes the variables, functions, and relevant transformations for the data cleaning project.

 # run_analysis.R